acorn-io/runtime/docs/docs/39-Authoring Acornfiles/03-containers.md

 ### Standard build options

 Acorn provides a mechanism to build your own containers for your application.
-If you have an existing project that already defines an Dockerfile, you can build it from Acorn.
+If you have an existing project that already defines an Dockerfile, you can build it using Acorn.

 ```cue
 containers: {